 If you leave Federal or Tribal service, your employing office will notify you of your right to convert.
-You must apply in writing to us within 31 days after you receive this notice.
+You must contact us in writing within 31 days after you receive this notice.
 However, if you are a family member who is losing coverage, the employing or retirement office will not notify you.
-You must apply in writing to us within 31 days after you are no longer eligible for coverage.
+You must contact us in writing within 31 days after you are no longer eligible for coverage.

-Your benefits and rates will differ from those under the FEHB Program; however, you will not have to answer questions about your health, and we will not impose a waiting period or limit your coverage due to pre-existing conditions.

-In lieu of offering a non-FEHB plan for conversion purposes, we will assist you, as we would assist you in obtaining a plan conversion policy, in obtaining health benefits coverage inside or outside the Affordable Care Act's Health Insurance Marketplace.
-For assistance in finding coverage, please contact us at (800-545-5015 or visit our website at www.pplus.com.
+Your benefits and rates will differ from those under the FEHB Program; however, you will not have to answer questions about your health, a waiting period will not be imposed and your coverage will not be limited due to pre-existing conditions.
+When you contact us, we will assist you in obtaining information about health benefits coverage inside or outside the Affordable Care Act's Health Insurance Marketplace in your state.
+For assistance in finding coverage, please contact us at 800-545-5015 or visit our website at www.pplusic.com.